jnozzi/cocoadev.com/markdown/PoseAsAspects.md

 ----

-Would an General/NSInvocation help here?
-You could even wire up a General/HigherOrderMessaging trampoline so that     General/self performOnSuper] someMethod:arg] would work, probably.
+Would an NSInvocation help here?
+You could even wire up a HigherOrderMessaging trampoline so that     self performOnSuper] someMethod:arg] would work, probably.

 ----

-http://developer.apple.com/documentation/Cocoa/Reference/Foundation/ObjC_classic/Classes/[[NSInvocation.html   General/NSInvocation is great, but it has no concept of invoking on super.  (just like [super performSelector: _cmd] ends up being exactly the same as doing [self performSelector: _cmd];)   This just boils down to one thing....
+http://developer.apple.com/documentation/Cocoa/Reference/Foundation/ObjC_classic/Classes/[[NSInvocation.html   NSInvocation is great, but it has no concept of invoking on super.  (just like [super performSelector: _cmd] ends up being exactly the same as doing [self performSelector: _cmd];)   This just boils down to one thing....

 **How do I call some variable selector on my superclass (when I too implement that selector) ?**